apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RetryInterval specifies the interval between retry attempts.</p>
+<p>Indicates the duration of time to wait between each retry attempt.
+This value is set to 0 by default, indicating that there will be no delay between retry attempts.</p>
 </td>
 </tr>
 </tbody>